jyoti-bhogal/jyoti-bhogal/README.md

 - ⚡ Fun fact: ...
 -->
 -  🔭 I’m currently working as an Analyst.
--  🔭 I have worked on a project titled "Building Pathways for Onbaording to RSE Asia" in collaboration wtih [OLS-5](https://openlifesci.org/ols-5/projects-participants/)
+-  🔭 I have worked on a project titled "Building Pathways for Onboarding to RSE Asia" in collaboration wtih [OLS-5](https://openlifesci.org/ols-5/projects-participants/)
 - 👯 I’m looking to collaborate on Actuarial Open Source projects.
 - 🌱 I’m curiously learning about Cloud Computing concepts and tools.
 - 📫 How to reach me: